4th Trackinsight Global ETF Survey 2023 Results Now Available

 Trackinsight announces the release of the 2023 Global ETF Survey in partnership with J.P.
 Morgan Asset Management and State Street.

-The full report, available for free on trackinsight.com, details the key findings and ETF trends from over 500 professional investors who manage almost $900 billion of assets through ETFs.
+The full report, available for free on etfcentral.com, details the key findings and ETF trends from over 500 professional investors who manage almost $900 billion of assets through ETFs.

 The survey provides a comprehensive overview of the current usage of ETFs and insights into how the industry is expected to evolve in the coming years.
 Here are highlights drawn from the data: